a beginner’s natural hair guide

-The decision to go natural or rather transition back to natural (since we were born with a certain hair type that we are now choosing to embrace) isn’t one to take lightly.
+The decision to go natural isn’t one to take lightly.
+We were born with a certain hair type that we are now choosing to embrace.

-When you’re used to caring for your hair a particular way and then decide to care for it in a completely different way, that requires thought and planning.
+To start, when you’re used to caring for your hair a particular way, thought and planning are required to change.

-You may read some of what you have read from other sources but you will definitely read some things you’ve never read before and certainly from a different perspective.
-Keep reading.
+You may read some of what you’ve seen from other sources.
+On the other hand, you will read some things you’ve never read before.

 Dealing with Your Mindset

 The same goes for your natural hair.
-Start your journey back to natural by learning what you need to learn about your hair.
-Once you discover what products and techniques work best for you, nobody can tell you what’s good and what’s not good.
+Once discovering what products and techniques work best, nobody can tell you what’s good and what’s not.

 It’s time to defeat the mindset that looser more defined curls are better.
-It’s just not true.
 Plus, those types of curls come with their own set of problems.
 Which brings me to the next point.

 Potential Natural Hair Problems